Check out photos of these protests:

 Lindsey and Richard issued a press release and a petition drive.
 Please sign the petition to join our call for an end to gag clauses at NWC.

 Tate & Renner is the law practice of Richard Renner.
-It was a private law office in Dover, Ohio (1995-2009) and Silver Spring, Maryland (2012-2013, and 2023 to present).
+It was a private law office in Dover, Ohio (1995-2009), Silver Spring, Maryland (2012-2013, and 2023 to 2024) and now in Durham, North Carolina.
 Established in 1995 by Al Tate and Richard Renner, we advanced social justice through the practice of civil law.
 We handled employment matters, especially on behalf of whistleblowers.
 We also handled consumer, landlord-tenant, domestic violence, immigration and wage theft cases.
-Richard was a partner at Kalijarvi, Chuzi, Newman & Fitch, P.C. from 2013 to May 2023.
-Richard's blog was here.

-On this web page, you can see Richard's collection of his photography and his travels to Guatemala, Mexico and Puerto Rico.
+On this web page, you can see Richard's collection of his photography and his travels to Copenhagen, Denmark, and Föhr, Guatemala, Cuba, Mexico and Puerto Rico.

 For more information about Richard Renner, visit his résumé.
 It has links to his cases, accomplishments, and affiliations.
 Under "Articles," (above, on this page) you can read advice that we give to our clients about taming stress, buying a used car, defending yourself from professional debt collectors, what to do if the boss questions you, and how to meet the 30-day deadline for environmental whistleblower complaints.